 Lastly, vehicles are starting to deploy a cornering light function.
 Automatically these cornering lights turn with the vehicle in tandem with the steering wheel, thereby allowing the driver to see around corners.

 Injured in an Automobile Accident?
-Contact a Brett McCandlis Brown, PLLC Attorney
+Contact an Attorney Today

 While the adaptive and high-beam support systems are promising, they can only compensate for so much.
 They are likely to reduce nighttime accidents and injuries, but there will still be instances where motorists are seriously injured because of a driver’s inattention or fatigue – headlight technology or not.

 When you or a loved one is injured in a serious motor vehicle accident, it is imperative you speak with an injury advocate.
-Contact the Washington car accident lawyers from Brett McCandlis Brown, PLLC today at 800-925-1875 or send a message online to schedule a free consultation.
+Contact the Washington car accident lawyers from Brett McCandlis Brown & Conner PLLC today at 800-925-1875 or send a message online to schedule a free consultation.